hazelcast/hazelcast-reference-manual/src/JCache-APICacheWriter.md

 }
 ```

-Again the implementation is pretty straight forward and also as above all exceptions thrown by the external resource, like
+Again, the implementation is pretty straightforward and also as above all exceptions thrown by the external resource, like
 `java.sql.SQLException` has to be wrapped into a `javax.cache.integration.CacheWriterException`.
 Note this is a different
 exception from the one thrown by `CacheLoader`.